Spacetime-Meta/spacetime-sdk/README.md

 ## Examples

-The standard kit comes with 2 demo world to help you get started, see what is possible and understand the code.
+The standard kit comes with a few demo worlds to get you started.
+With these examples, you see what is possible and understand the code.
+1. Classroom
-1. Base template
+2. Base Template
-2. Spawn planet
+3. Spawn Planet
+4. Floor is Lava
+5. Terrain Generation

 Do not forget to keep the examples up to date as the codebase gets more advanced.

 ## Environments
 There are two environments for the Standard Kit:
 1. **Production:** Deployed on Github pages from the `main` branch [View deployment](https://spacetime-meta.github.io/spacetime-standard-kit/)
-2. **Develop:** Deployed on Netlify from the `develop` branch [View deployment](https://stdkit-dev.netlify.app/)
+2. **Development:** Deployed on Netlify from the `develop` branch [View deployment](https://stdkit-dev.netlify.app/)

 ## Development